XUPT-SSS/MVP/README.md

 </div>

 ## Requirements
-The following libraries are required to run the MVP framework:
+Make sure to install the following major libraries to setup the environment of MVP framework:
 - **Python** >= 3.8
 - **PyTorch** == 2.0.1
 - **Torchvision** == 0.15.2